cdialogues-microservices/nlg-client-api/README.md

 ### Update Conversion endpoint:

-Experiment Update: The application updates the experiment in the NLG system.
+Experiment Update: The application updates the experiment in the GLG system.

 URL: `/api/v2.0/conversion/experiment/{experimentId}`